Skip to main content

 If you’ve decided to skip the dupes and splurge on real Farrow & Ball paint, take comfort in knowing that a gallon of Pigeon is nowhere near as pricey as the JW Anderson pigeon clutch.
 That will set you back $890.

-Farrow & Ball Purbeck Stone: DUPES, coordinating colors & Sarah’s full review
+Farrow & Ball Hague Blue: DUPES, coordinating colors, & Sarah’s full review